jfsc/BranchAnalyzer/README.md

-This tool is part of contributions resulting of research about use of branches in DevOps environments from [ASSERTlab](http://assertlab.com/).
+This tool is part of contributions resulting of research about use of branches in DevOps environments from [ASSERT lab](http://assertlab.com/).

 Jose Fernando - jfsc@cin.ufpe.br